libffcv/ffcv/README.md

 <a href="https://twitter.com/logan_engstrom">Logan Engstrom</a>
 </p>

-`ffcv` dramatically increases data throughput in accelerated computing systems,
+`ffcv` dramatically increases data throughput in accelerated computing systems.
-offering:
+In this repo, you will find:
-- <a href="#quickstart">Fast data loading and processing</a> (even in resource constrained environments)
+- Our library for <a href="#quickstart">fast data loading and processing</a>
+  (even in resource constrained environments)
-- Efficient, simple, easy-to-understand, customizable training code for standard computer vision tasks
+- Efficient, simple, easy-to-understand, customizable training code for standard vision tasks

+See the [Features](#features) section below for a glance at what FFCV can do!

 Install `ffcv` today and:
 - ...train an ImageNet model on one GPU in TODO minutes (XX$ on AWS)